Snail Maze

-Snail Maze is a 1986 video game by Sega for the Master System.
-Instead of being released on a cartridge, it was built into the system's BIOS and could be played by starting the system without a game cartridge inserted and holding Up and buttons 1 and 2 simultaneously.
+Snail Maze is a 1986 maze video game developed and published by Sega for the Master System.
+Instead of being released on a cartridge, it was built into the BIOS of the non-Japanese versions of the console and could be played by starting the system without a game cartridge inserted and holding Up and buttons 1 and 2 simultaneously, consequently being a launch title for the console in the region.
 Some later console models included a minimal BIOS because of memory constraints, and Snail Maze had to be removed.
 These systems instead included a built-in Alex Kidd in Miracle World or Sonic the Hedgehog.
-Snail Maze was never released in cartridge or card format.
+Snail Maze was not released in Japan.

 Gameplay

 A very simple game, Snail Maze involves navigating a small orange snail with a yellow shell through a blue maze.
 A goal area is clearly marked, which players must attempt to reach within a time limit.
-Despite its relative simplicity compared to other games of its era, Snail Maze could be quite challenging.
+Despite its relative simplicity compared to other games of its era, Snail Maze can be quite challenging.
 Subsequent levels reduce the time available, giving a progressively lower margin for error.

 Legacy

+A version of Snail Maze was included on the Coleco Sonic handheld system, created in 2006.
+An emulated version of Snail Maze can be played in various entries of the Like a Dragon series by using an in-game Master System without selecting a game.

 In 2004 an unofficial port of Snail Maze was made for the Japanese MSX computer platform with enhanced graphics and a new title screen.
-A version of Snail Maze was included on the Coleco Sonic handheld system, created in 2006.
+An unofficial port Snail Maze was released on iOS in January 2013.
 An unofficial port of Snail Maze was released in December 2015 for the TI-84 Plus CE graphing calculator, written in eZ80 assembly language.

-An emulated version of Snail Maze can be played on the in-game Master System in the 2021 game Lost Judgment by using the system without selecting a game.
+In 2020, Genesis Project created and released a Commodore 64 version of Snail Maze.